Skip to content

 result2 = result1

-# we take the higher tax amount with the corresponding rate and surcharge
+# we take the highest tax with the rate and surcharge that go with it

 else: